Rise to Success: Career Highlights of Jordan Clarkson

 On January 14, 2023, Jordan Clarkson scored 38 points and grabbed 9 rebounds during a 118–117 loss to the Philadelphia 76ers.

-July 7, 2023: Signed Contract Extension with Jazz
+July 7, 2023: Signed Contract Extension with the Jazz

-On July 7, 2023, Jordan Clarkson signed a contract extension with the Jazz.
+On July 7, 2023, Jordan Clarkson signed a contract extension with the Utah Jazz.

-In 2023, Jordan Clarkson was included in the 21-man pool for the 2023 FIBA World Cup and eventually played in 5 games, averaging 26.0 points, 4.6 rebounds, and 5.2 assists for the Philippines.
+In 2023, Jordan Clarkson played in the FIBA World Cup, averaging 26.0 points in 5 games for the Philippines.

-In August 2022, Jordan Clarkson was accepted as a naturalized player for the fourth window of the 2023 World Cup Asian qualifiers.
+Jordan Clarkson was accepted as a naturalized player for the 2023 World Cup Asian qualifiers.

 On January 1, 2024, Jordan Clarkson recorded his first career triple-double with 20 points, 10 rebounds, and 11 assists in a 127–90 win over the Dallas Mavericks.

-On June 30, 2025, Jordan Clarkson reached a buyout agreement with the Jazz.
+On June 30, 2025, Jordan Clarkson reached a buyout agreement with the Utah Jazz.

 On July 7, 2025, Jordan Clarkson signed with the New York Knicks.